AllenLiu8888/course-converter/output-courses/intermediate_course.yc8scupm/course.md

 What is the name of the instrument used to measure wind speed?

 [[ Barometer | ( Anemometer ) | Hygrometer | Thermometer ]]
+- [[?]]
+You can add an optional tip or note related to the prompt like this.
 What is the name of the instrument used to measure humidity?